Go Back Up

 How Medicare premiums are calculated

-If you're currently on Medicare, you may know your monthly premium is subject to change yearly.
-But exactly how your health insurance premium is determined may not be based on factors like a health condition, annual income, or chosen Medicare plan.
-Instead, in many cases your Medicare Part B premiums will change based on rising healthcare costs alone.
+If you're currently on Medicare, you probably know your monthly health insurance premium changes annually.
+But how the federal government determines your premium doesn’t always depend on factors like health status, income, or your chosen plan.
+In many cases, your Medicare Part B premiums change based solely on projected program spending.
+This can be impacted by rising healthcare costs.

-Understanding how your Medicare premiums are determined can help you better plan your healthcare finances, which is especially important for seniors on a fixed income.
-Let’s take a closer look at what Medicare is, how monthly payments are calculated, and the current health plan rates you can expect.
+Understanding Medicare premium calculations can help you better plan your healthcare finances, which is vital for seniors on a fixed income.
+Let’s take a closer look at how the Medicare program works and the health plan premium rates for 2025.

 What is Medicare?

-Medicare is a federal government health insurance program for people aged 65 and older or those with certain disabilities.
-You may also qualify if you have end-stage renal disease (ESRD) or ALS.
+Medicare is a federal health insurance program for people aged 65 and older.
+You may also qualify if you have end-stage renal disease (ESRD), ALS, or other specific disabilities.
+Medicare typically has four parts, listed by letter.
+The term Original Medicare relates to Parts A and B only.

 A common mistake people make is confusing Medicare with the Medicaid program.
-While both are health insurance programs run by the Centers for Medicare and Medicaid Services (CMS), Medicaid is an income-based program for people with limited resources who require financial assistance.
+While both are health insurance programs run by the Centers for Medicare and Medicaid Services (CMS), Medicaid is for people with limited incomes and resources.

 The following table details the four main parts of Medicare: